Mazda MX-5: Conception

 The Duo 101, so named as either a soft top or hardtop could be used, incorporated many key stylistic cues inspired by the Lotus Elan, a 1960s roadster, including the door handles, tail lamps and grille opening as well as engine appearance and center console layout.
 International Automotive Design (IAD) in Worthing, England, was commissioned to develop a running prototype, codenamed V705.
 It was built with a fiberglass body, a 1.4 L engine from a Mazda Familia and components from a variety of early Mazda models.
-The V705 was completed in August 1985 and taken to the US where it rolled on the roads around Santa Barbara, California and got positive reactions.
+The V705 was completed in August 1985.
+It was taken to the US where it rolled on the roads around Santa Barbara, California, receiving positive reactions from the public which were filmed for the benefit of Mazda's executives back in Hiroshima.

 The project received final approval on 18 January 1986.
 The model's codename was changed to P729 as it moved into the production phase, under head of program Toshihiko Hirai.
 The task of constructing five engineering mules (more developed prototypes) was again allocated to IAD, which also conducted the first front and rear crash tests on the P729.
 While Tom Matano, Mark Jordan, Wu-huang Chin (秦無荒, also on the RX-7 team), Norman Garrett, and Koichi Hayashi (林 浩一) worked on the final design, the project was moved to Japan for engineering and production details.

 By 1989, with a definitive model name now chosen, the MX-5 was ready to be introduced to the world as a true lightweight sports car, weighing just 940 kg.

-Although Mazda's concept was for the MX-5 to be an inexpensive sports car, at introduction the design met strong demand, with many dealers placing customers on pre-order lists and several dealers across North America increasing the vehicle markup.
+Although Mazda's concept was for the MX-5 to be an inexpensive sports car, at introduction the design met strong demand, with dealers in the US charging as much as on top of the list price of $14,000 to $16,000.
+Demand was so strong that waiting lists extended to several months, causing some potential buyers to travel across multiple states in an attempt to buy cars directly from dealers.